zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 Before submitting, please ensure each commit conforms with coding and contribution guidelines.
 Directions for building the source code are beyond the scope of this document.
-Please see the :ref:`quick_start` for further detail.
+Please see the :ref:`getting_started` for further detail.

 When a change is ready for submission, Gerrit requires that the